Bavarian Inn Restaurant History

 Many Frankenmuth community leaders and residents considered Tiny Zehnder the driving force behind the transformation of their rural agricultural community into “Michigan’s Little Bavaria”.
 He spent nearly 50 years of his life assisting and encouraging other Frankenmuth businesses to either build or remodel their buildings in the Bavarian style.
 Due to poor health, Tiny resigned from active management of the Bavarian Inn Restaurant in 2004.
 He remained Chairman of the Board of Bavarian Inn, Inc. until his death May 23, 2006.

-Dorothy Zehnder celebrated her 85th birthday on December 1, 2006.
-Since purchasing the restaurant in 1950, she has routinely worked six days and 60 hours per week.
-Her motto is "if you don't feel well, go to work and pretty soon you'll feel better".
-She has personally developed most of the recipes used in the restaurant and has taught thousands of employees the correct method to prepare all of the food that is served in the twelve dining rooms that seat 1200 guests.
-Her mother, Hedwig Hecht, is credited with passing on her German cooking and baking talents.
+Dorothy Zehnder celebrated her 92nd birthday on December 1, 2013.
+Since purchasing the restaurant in 1950, she has routinely worked along side family and team members.
+Her motto is “if you don’t feel well, go to work and pretty soon you’ll feel better”.
+She has personally developed many of the recipes used in the restaurant and has taught thousands of employees the correct method to prepare all of the food that is served in the twelve dining rooms that seat 1200 guests.

 Three generations of the Zehnder family now are actively involved in the day-to-day operations of the restaurant.
 Dorothy is joined by son William A. (Bill), President, his wife, Karen and daughter, Amy Zehnder Grossi, Co-General Managers.
-Tiny & Dorothy's daughter, Judy Zehnder Keller, is President of the Bavarian Inn Lodge and Gift Shops, Inc. Judy's son, Michael Keller Zehnder, has joined her as General Manager at Frankenmuth River Place and her husband, Don Keller, is the Corporate Treasurer.
+Another daughter of Bill and Karen’s, Katie Zehnder, is also a Manager at Frankenmuth River Place Shops.
+Tiny & Dorothy’s daughter, Judy Zehnder Keller, is President of the Bavarian Inn Lodge.
+Judy’s son, Michael Zehnder, has joined her as General Manager at the Lodge and her husband, Don Keller, is the Corporate Treasurer.
+Judy and Don also have two other children with the family business.
+Martha Zehnder Keller is Vice President of Sales & Marketing at Bavarian Inn Lodge and William Zehnder Keller is a Manager at Frankenmuth River Place Shops.

 Click Here for a printable version of the complete history of the Restaurant.